wpshopify/docs/getting-started/wp-shopify-pro.md

 # WP Shopify Pro

 WP Shopify comes in two versions; Free and Pro.
 The free version can be found on the official [WordPress repository](https://wordpress.org/plugins/wpshopify/) and the Pro version can be [purchased here](https://wpshop.io/purchase).
 Below is a feature comparison chart outlining what is available in each.

-## Feature Comparison
+## Comparison Chart

-Below is a feature comparison between the Free and Pro version of WP Shopify.

 | Feature                | WP Shopify                     | WP Shopify Pro                 |
 | :--------------------- | :----------------------------- | :----------------------------- |